FenrirSec/Documentation/about_fenrir.md

 # What we do (in the shadows)?

-Fenrir.pro has been created in 2023 (as a company) but was more of a "brand" name before, with my auto-entreprise running behind.
+Fenrir.pro has been created in 2023 (as a company) but was more of a "brand" name before, with my micro-entreprise.

-As of today (26/03/2024), fenrir.pro has 2 main activities :
+As of today (26/03/2024), fenrir.pro has 2 main activities:

 - PenTest
 - Training

-And other secondary activities, including content creation and marketing.
+And other tertiary activities, including content creation and marketing.

 ## Pentest